Clip-Master/ClipMaster-Hub/README.md

-# Clip-Master-official
+# ClipMaster-Hub
-the Clip Master website is only for try our demo app and get earlier update of clipmaster
+the ClipMaster hub is only for try our demo app and get earlier update of clipmaster